 Whether you’re replacing the keyboard and mouse that came with your computer or you just need a setup better suited to your needs, wireless keyboard and mouse combos are easy to set up and easy to use.
 Most wireless keyboard and mouse combos connect to your computer using a USB dongle that receives a radio signal.
 This means you can switch the keyboard and mouse from one device to another easily.

 Some combos are larger and have comfortable designs, making them ideal for your home PC.
 Others are more compact in design, which often sacrifices comfort for portability so you can work anywhere.
 Wireless keyboard and mouse combos range in price and style, and they’re devices that you’ll be using for possibly hours every day.

 You should carefully consider your needs and preferences before making a purchase, which is why we’ve created this guide.

-The keyboard and mouse that come with most computers can be less than great, and they’re often wired.
+The keyboard and mouse that come with most desktop computers can be less than great, and they’re often wired.
 Wireless designs give you more freedom in how you arrange your workspace with fewer cables to deal with.

-If you’re only looking to replace your mouse or keyboard, a combo may not be your best option as you’ll likely pay more than you need to.
+If you’re only looking to replace your wireless mouse or wireless keyboard, a combo may not be your best option as you’ll likely pay more than you need to.
 If you’re looking to part with both your old keyboard and mouse, however, a wireless combo is a great opportunity for an upgrade.